Tempo Storm: History

+By 2016, the team fielded rosters on seven different esports.

+In 2017, the company expanded into a full media company with a production team, doing live events, online productions, and game development.
+According to Reynad, "All of these things were really big steps for the company, and it's moving Tempo Storm to be more like Disney and less like a sports team.
+The idea is that we're a media company, and instead of movies being our flagship product it will be games.
+I think Tempo Storm is really far along in that model."

+By December 2018, the team had around forty players.

+On October 24, 2019, Tempo Storm announced they had signed banned Hearthstone player Wai Chung "blitzchung" Ng.
+Blitzchung had made international news earlier that month after Hearthstone developer Blizzard Entertainment banned him for twelve months (later shortened to six) for supporting the Hong Kong protests against the Chinese government, with an ensuing backlash against Blizzard from the community.
+Reynad told ESPN "Tempo is proud of the stance Blitzchung took, and of the courage needed to take it."

+On July 4, 2020, Tempo posted a statement that it would cut ties with Super Smash Bros. player and streamer Gonzalo "ZeRo" Barrios following accusations of sexual misconduct towards minors, and ZeRo's confession to those allegations.
+The team promised to extend professional support to the victims and connect ZeRo with professional counsel and other rehabilitation resources.

+In March 2022, Tempo Storm's Rainbow Six Siege Pro League slot was purchased by esports organization Beastcoast.

 Owner

 Andrey "Reynad" Yanyuk is the owner and founder of Tempo Storm.
 Yanyuk has placed top 4 in Dreamhack and won multiple online tournaments such as Battle of the Best.

-Current divisions
+Former divisions

 Fighting games

 Tempo Storm expanded into the FGC on March 9, 2015, beginning with the sponsorship of Christopher "NYChrisG" Gonzalez.
 On July 2, 2015, Weston "Westballz" Dennis and Jeffrey "Axe" Williamson joined Tempo Storm.
 On March 1, 2016, NYChrisG was released from Tempo Storm as his contract expired.
 Westballz left Tempo Storm to join G2 Esports on July 11, 2016.
 On July 14, 2016, Tempo Storm announced the signing of Johnny "S2J" Kim.
 On November 7, 2018, Tempo Storm announced the signing of Gonzalo "ZeRo" Barrios.
 The organization would later drop ZeRo on July 20, 2020, following sexual assault claims made against him, which he subsequently admitted to.

 Shadowverse

 Tempo Amon is a part of the organization and plays Shadowverse for them.
 He placed top 96 in SVO 2025.